Morita equivalences for Zhu's algebra: Algebraic consequences of Morita equivalence

-\begin{cor} Let $V$ be a vertex operator algebra such that, as a module over itself, is simple and generated in degree zero.
-Let $d$ be a positive integer and suppose that, for all $j \leq d$, $j$ is non-exceptional for $V$ and $\Ac_j$.
+\begin{cor} Let $V$ be a VOA that is simple and generated in degree zero as a module over itself.
+Let $d$ be a positive integer and suppose that, for all $j \leq d$, $j$ is non-exceptional for $V$ and $\Ac_j$ is strongly unital.
 Assume further that $\Aa$ is commutative, connected, Noetherian, and every projective $\Aa$-module is free.
 Then where $D(j)={\dim}_{\CC}(V_j)$. \end{cor}

 \begin{proof} Since the $\Ac_j=\Ac_j(V)$ admit identity elements for all $j \leq d$, by \cite[Theorem 6.0.3 (a)]{DGK2}, one has that $\Aa_d\cong \prod_{j=0}^d\Ac_j$.
 Since they are strong identity elements, and we are in the assumptions of \cref{cor:connected-equiv}, the categories of $\Ac_j$-modules are Morita equivalent to the category of $\Aa$-modules for every $j \leq d$.
 This gives that $\Ac_j\cong {\End}_{\Aa}({\Pa})$, where ${\Pa}$ is a projective generator in the category of $\Aa$-modules \cite[Cor.22.4(c)]{AndersonFuller}.
 Our assumption that projective $\Aa$-modules are free gives that ${\Pa}\cong \Aa^{D(j)}$, for some $D(j)$.
 It follows that